Laura011205/annoying-discord-bot/README.md

 # Annoying Discord Bot

-This bot follows a specified user in the server and serenades them in a voice channel.
+This bot follows a specified user in the server and serenades the user in a voice channel.

 ## Creating a Discord Bot